 The Returnable Transport Packaging (RTP) market was valued at USD 7,762.99 million in 2019 and is expected to reach USD 11,041.49 billion by 2025, at a CAGR of 7.3% over the forecast period 2020 - 2025.
 The increase in demand for the export and import of goods and e-commerce industry will drive the market in the forecast period.

-Therefore, to deal with the negative consequences of packaging, RTP enables firms to reduce their operational cost and to lessen environmental impact in conformity with the government’s regulation for sustainable supply chains.
-RTP can be used to achieve logical, marketing, and environmental objectives.
+To deal with these negative consequences of packaging, RTP enables the firms to reduce their operational costs and reduce the environmental impact, while conforming with the government’s regulations for sustainable supply chains.

 Scope of the Report